Disasters Happen. Prepare Now. Learn How.

 5. Decide where you would go and what route you would take to get there.
 This could be a motel, the home of a friend or relative a safe distance away, or an evacuation shelter.
 Download the free Red Cross Emergency App to find shelter information and weather and emergency alerts for more than 35 different situations.

-6. If you have time, let someone out of the area know you are evacuating and where you are going.
+6. If you have time, let someone out of the region know you are evacuating and where you are going.
 Leave a note saying when you left and where you plan to go.

 7. Wear sturdy shoes and clothing that provides some protection.

-8. Be alert for road hazards such as downed trees, damaged pavement or flooding.
-Do not drive onto a flooded road.
+8. Be alert for road hazards such as downed trees, flooding, etc. Do not drive onto a flooded road.

 9. Practice evacuating your home twice a year.
 Grab your emergency kit and drive your planned evacuation route.
 Include an alternate route in a different direction in case one is impassible.
 Make sure you have locations and maps saved on devices such as cell phones and GPS units and on paper.

 10. Don’t forget your pets.
 If it’s not safe for you to stay home, it’s not safe for them either.
 Prepare a phone list of pet-friendly motels and animal shelters located along your evacuation route.
-Keep in mind that usually only service animals are allowed in shelters.
+Keep in mind only service animals are usually allowed in shelters

 THREE EASY STEPS Getting prepared is easier than it sounds.
 There are three basic steps: